Asian Latin Americans: Geographic distribution

 Four and a half million Latin Americans (almost 1% of the total population of Latin America) are of Asian descent.
 The number may be millions higher, even more so if all who have partial ancestry are included.
 For example, Asian Peruvians are estimated at 5% of the population there, but one source places the number of all Peruvians with at least some Chinese ancestry at 5 million, which equates to 20% of the country's total population.

 The Liberdade neighborhood is a Little Tokyo of São Paulo.

 The Chinese are the most populous Asian Latin Americans.
 Significant populations of Chinese ancestry are found in Peru, Venezuela, Brazil, Colombia, Argentina, Cuba, Dominican Republic, Panama, Nicaragua, Puerto Rico, Mexico and Costa Rica (where they make up about 1% of the total population; or about 9,000 residents).
 Nicaragua is home to 14,000 ethnic Chinese; the majority reside in Managua and on the Caribbean coast.
 Smaller communities of Chinese, numbering just in the hundreds or thousands, are also found in Ecuador and various other Latin American countries.
 Many Latin American countries are home to barrios chinos (Chinatowns).

 Most who are of Japanese descent reside in Brazil, Peru, Argentina, Mexico, Bolivia, Colombia and Paraguay.
 Japanese Peruvians have a considerable economic position in Peru.
-Many past and present Peruvian Cabinet members are ethnic Asians, but most particularly Japanese Peruvians have made up large portions of Peru's cabinet members and former president Alberto Fujimori was of Japanese ancestry who was the only Asian Latin American to have ever served as the head of any Latin American nation (or the second, if taking into account Arthur Chung).
+Many past and present Peruvian Cabinet members are ethnic Asians, but most particularly Japanese Peruvians have made up large portions of Peru's cabinet members and former president Alberto Fujimori was of Japanese ancestry who was the only Asian Latin American to have ever served as the head of any Latin American nation until his daughter Keiko Fujimori's election in 2026 (or the second, if taking into account Arthur Chung).
 Brazil is home to the largest Japanese community outside Japan, numbering about 1.7 million with ancestry alone.
 Brazil is also home to 10,000 Indians, 5,000 Vietnamese, 4,500 Afghans, 2,900 Indonesians, 2,608 Malaysians, and 1,000 Filipinos.

 Korean people are the third largest group of Asian Latin Americans.
 The largest community of this group is in Brazil (specially in Southeast region) with a population of 51,550.
 The second largest is in Argentina, with a population of 23,603 and with active Koreatowns in Buenos Aires.
 More 10,000 in Guatemala, and Mexico, This last with active communities in Monterrey, Guadalajara, Coatzacoalcos, Yucatan and Mexico City.
 More than 1,000 in Chile, Paraguay, Venezuela, Honduras and Peru where Jung Heung-won, a Korean Peruvian, was elected mayor in City of Chanchamayo.
 He is the first Mayor of Korean origin in Peru and all of Latin America.
 There are small and important communities (less 1,000 peoples) in Colombia, Cuba, Ecuador, Bolivia, Costa Rica, Panama, Dominican Republic, Uruguay, and Puerto Rico.